-The -Sidewalk Plan- that addresses existing and future sidewalk and pedestrian corridors was presented at the October 20, 2009 Commission Meeting.
-It will be presented to the Planning Commission and then to the City Commission for adoption as an amendment to the Comprehensive Plan.
+The -Sidewalk Plan- that addresses existing and future sidewalk and pedestrian corridors was presented at the October 20, 2009, Commission Meeting.

 There are many functions of a comprehensive plan; among them are to forge a collective vision as to intentions and will of the community to decide its future, to proactively prepare for the future by creating a plan to guide development in a fiscally responsible manner, and to coordinate public infrastructure investments to ensure adequate provision of public facilities and services.

 The Paducah Comprehensive Plan contains many components and serves numerous functions such as providing information, identifying existing conditions and characteristics, and establishing local governmental policies and strategies.
 The plan is a definitive source of information regarding the existing and future conditions and characteristics of the community.
 It contains elements addressing those generally described below and provides a wealth of information to serve as a solid foundation for future decision-making relating to community growth and development.
 A thorough understanding of the community's past, present, and future will be needed to formulate realistic goals, viable objectives, workable policies, and effective action plans.